 Live Imaging of Gap Closure in a Wound Healing Assay

 The wound healing and migration assay is a widely-used tool for studying cell migration.
 In the in vitro analysis of wound closure in an MCF7 cell layer, a gap was created by using the Culture-Insert 2 Well in a µ-Dish 35 mm, high.
-The ibidi Stage Top Incubation System was applied to create and maintain physiologic conditions.
+The ibidi Stage Top Incubator was applied to create and maintain physiologic conditions.
 To create a time-lapse video of the wound closure, a phase contrast microscopy picture was taken every hour for a total of 29 hours.

 Live Microscopy of Endothelial Cell Tube Formation

 The tube formation assay is a quick and easy-to-perform experiment for analyzing angiogenesis in vitro.
 In the following example using the µ-Slide 15 Well 3D, endothelial cells (HUVEC) were seeded on a Matrigel® layer.
 Physiologic conditions were established and maintained with the ibidi Stage Top Incubator.
 To create a time-lapse video of the tube formation, a low-resolution phase contrast microscopy picture was taken every 10 minutes for a total of 24 hours.